top of page

 Salinity_Soil_edited_edited.jpg

-The agrobiomics team covers a mix of skillsets within agriculture, fermentation, analytical chemistry, microbial metabolites, bacteria-plant interactions, entrepreneurship, and business development.
+The agrobiomics team covers a mix of skillsets within agriculture, fermentation, analytical chemistry, microbial metabolites, bacteria-plant interactions, regulatory insight, entrepreneurship, and business development.

 We are always on the lookout for new team members to join the agrobiomics family, so if you are as passionate about sustainable agriculture as us, please reach out!